BBC Radio Berkshire

 BBC Radio Berkshire is the BBC's local radio station serving the county of Berkshire.
 It broadcasts on FM, DAB, digital TV and via BBC Sounds.

-According to RAJAR, the station has a weekly audience of 48,00 listeners as of May 2025.
+According to RAJAR, the station has a weekly audience of 48,000 listeners as of May 2025.

 It has studios at Thames Valley Park near Reading.

 History

-BBC Radio Berkshire was launched on 21 January 1992 as a part-time station, broadcasting for part of the weekday and weekend mornings with BBC Radio Oxford carried at all other times.
+BBC Radio Berkshire was launched on 21 January 1992 as a part-time station, broadcasting for part of the weekday, and on weekend mornings, with BBC Radio Oxford carried at all other times.
 Due to financial cutbacks, BBC Director-General John Birt announced that the station was to fully merge with BBC Radio Oxford on 9 April 1996 to become BBC Thames Valley FM.
 On 14 February 2000, the two stations became separate once again.

 In November 2018, BBC Radio Berkshire moved from Caversham Park House – which the station shared with BBC Monitoring – to new purpose-built studios at Thames Valley Park on the outskirts of Reading.